wzuschlag/Bamazon/README.md

 ![opening screen](/screenshots/openingScreen.png)

 This screen shows the first order being processed.
-App request the customer to enter an item ID # and quantity for purchase.
+App requests the customer to enter an item ID # and quantity for purchase.
 Once inputs are made the app rebuilds the DB reducing the stock inventory.

 This example illustrates item 6 (turkey frier) selling 3 units and the stock quantitiy reduced by 3 (20 to 17).